electr0sheep/driveSecrets/readme.md

 1. Implement addSecret command to add a new secret
 2. Implement viewSecrets command to view the secrets
 3. Obviously the hard-coded aes key needs to change
+4. Make it work without having to do Google Dev API stuff
+5. Store a copy of the drive file locally to reduce network usage?